 Up to date results of Site Condition Monitoring can also be found at:

-Site visits to assess features were limited in the year 2020/21 due to Covid-19 lockdown restrictions with the result that most of these were the completion of assessment reports from previous years.
+As in 2020/21, site visits to assess features were limited in the year 2021/22 due to Covid-19 lockdown restrictions and staff absences with the result that there were limited new field visits.
+Almost a third were the completion of assessment reports from previous years.

 Natura 2000 is an EU-wide network made up of sites designated under the EC Birds and Habitats Directives.
 Sites designated under the Birds Directive are termed Special Protection Areas (SPAs).
 Sites designated under the Habitats Directive are termed Special Areas of Conservation (SACs).